How much of Africa do you really know and what defines your perception of this continent?

 If you use perfume and love ice cream, I bet you have probably made a contact with these Islands without knowing it.
 Also known as the Perfumed Islands, Comoros Islands are the world’s number one producer of the Ylang-Ylang essence, an essential ingredient in perfumes and the world’s second largest producer of Vanilla.

 Getting a straight flight might also be a challenge; the easy way around it is by flying into Madagascar first before connecting the Islands.
-If you travel by Air Austral or Air Madagascar (the latter had suspended it service once), your stop at Prince Said Ibrahim Airport on Grande Comore will officially announce to you that you have arrived on the Islands of Comoros.
+If you travel with Air Austral or Air Madagascar (the latter had suspended it service once), your stop at Prince Said Ibrahim airport on Grande Comore will officially announced to you that you have arrived on the Islands of Comoros.

 The Islands are predominantly Muslim, though being a nation formed at a crossroads of many civilizations makes it notable for its diverse culture and history.

 Blissful 20 to 30°C temperature defines Comoros’ tropical charm, with palms swinging in breeze almost all year round.